windup/rhamt-vscode-extension/README.md

 This extension is supported in [Eclipse Che](https://www.eclipse.org/che/) `7.4.0` or higher.

-To add this plugin to a Che workspace, open Che, navigate to the plugins tab, and search using the keyword `'migration'`.
+To add this plugin to a Che workspace, open Che, navigate to the plugins tab, and search using the keyword `migration`.

 ![Eclipse Che Plugin](resources/rhamt_che_installation.png)